-In slave mode, the slave's outputs may be phase shifted -32nS to +31.75nS in .25nS increments, relative to the Master module according to the contents of the Phase Offset register, to compensate for the path length of the Master to Slave connection.

-If a phase offset is used, then the two SM3 devices would typically be written to the appropriate phase offset values for the respective path lengths of each Master to Slave connection, to ensure that the same relative output signal phases will persist through master/slave switches.
+In slave mode, the slave's outputs may be phase shifted -32nS to +31.75nS in .25nS increments, relative to M/S according to the contents of the Phase\Offset register, to compensate for the path length of the M/S to M/S connection.
+If a phase offset is used, then the two SM3E devices would typically be written to the appropriate phase offset values for the respective path lengths of each Master to Slave connection, to ensure that the same relative output signal phases will persist through master/slave switches.